-A road movie for the stage, following Alex and Brian on their trip from dislocation to location.
+A road movie for the stage, following two young lads from Motherwell on their trip from dislocation to location.

 Stephen Greenhorn’s play Passing Places was premiered at the Traverse Theatre, Edinburgh, in 1997.

 ‘Greenhorn conveys all the wonders and frustrations of life on the road.
 Passing Places is another in a growing body of Scottish plays seeking out answers to a spiritual lack with grace and good humour’